Uncover 11 Hidden Fun Facts About Thailand

 These ceremonies sparked an idea that has taken off.
 Huge water fights with water guns and buckets unfold outside of the temples nationwide.
 Since the festival occurs at the beginning of the country’s rainy season, it’s quite hot, so the water is refreshing.
 These water fights are joyous celebrations prompting street parties and lots of laughs.

 Thailand is often listed among the top ten best countries for food.
 The nation has 5,000 varieties of rice alone, with jasmine rice being among the most popular.
-Rustic Pathways students say some of the best foods they’ve eaten in the nation include:
+Rustic Pathways students say some of the best fruits, drinks, and Thai dishes they’ve eaten in the nation include:

 • Mangoes

-• Pad thai – A stir-fried rice noodle dish often including ingredients such as chicken or tofu, peanuts, eggs and vegetables.
+• Pad Thai – Stir fried rice noodles with chicken or tofu, peanuts, eggs and vegetables

 pad thai

-Thailand is also known for foods that may be uncommon choices for people from other countries.
-This includes various insects, including fried crickets.
+Thai cuisine is also known for foods that may be uncommon choices for people from other countries.
+Thai food includes various insects, including fried crickets.
 Rustic Pathways traveler Abigail Evangelista says they “almost taste like salted chips.”

+Large durian cut in half on a table with the yellow fruit flesh still inside.
 If you’re not brave enough to try an insect, another option in Thailand is durian – except this is a controversial choice.
-This melon-sized fruit is available throughout southeast Asia and Thailand has 234 varieties of the fruit.
+This melon-sized fruit is available throughout Southeast Asia and Thailand has 234 varieties of the fruit.

 It’s controversial because of its odor.
 Some people describe the fruit as smelling like sewage or rotting food while others find its smell as being more pleasant.
 Regardless, the smell is so strong it’s banned in some public places.